 Contest of the Allegation/Sanction(s)

 If the student contests the allegation and/or sanction(s) the system prompts the instructor for a response to the contestation.
 The instructor then may, within 5 University working days, enter a response and/or further information.
-The student will then be automatically notified of the additional instructor response/documents and that they have 5 days to accept or deny the allegation and sanction(s) given the instructor response and any further information provided.
+The student will then be automatically notified of the additional instructor response/documents and that they have 5 days to respond and offer any further information given the instructor's response and any further information provided.

 - If the student then accepts the allegation and sanction(s), the Administrative Appointee will close the case (see instructions on how to close a case below).

 - If the student again contests the allegation and/or sanction(s), they have the choice of a paper (the committee reviews the documents) or hearing (the committee reviews the documents and meets with the student and instructor) review of their case.
 The Administrative Appointee will reach out to the student to share the options.